isteven/angular-multi-select/README.md

-Angular Multi Select
+Angular Multi Select ** Updating in progress.
+Do not download **
 ====================
-Angular Multi Select is an AngularJS directive which creates a dropdown button with multiple checkboxes.
+Angular Multi Select is an AngularJS directive which creates a dropdown button with multiple selections.

 <br />![Screenshot](https://raw.githubusercontent.com/isteven/angular-multi-select/master/screenshot.jpg)